 Keystone takes a consultative approach throughout the entire test program.
 We have a reputation of helping customers achieve their package certifications.
 Our pricing is competitive and we offer volume discounts.
 Lastly, Keystone Compliance creates an accurate test plan to eliminate expensive over-testing.

 Summary of ASTM D4168 Transmitted Shock Characteristics of Foam-in-Place Cushioning Materials

 The scope of the ASTM D4168 package test determines the shock-absorbing characteristics of foam-in-place packaging materials.
 There are two test methods in ASTM D4168 testing.
 Test Method A uses a free-fall package drop test apparatus.
 Test Method B uses a shock-test apparatus.

 The values stated in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are provided for information only and are not considered standard.

-ASTM D4168 package testing consists of using the cushioning material to be tested to support a weighted test block inside a package.
+ASTM D4168 package integrity testing consists of using the cushioning material to be tested to support a weighted test block inside a package.
 The complete package is subjected to drops or controlled shocks and the accelerations transmitted to the test block are measured.
 Either Test Method A or B may be used.
-However, the two methods will not necessarily give the same result.
+However, the two ASTM D4168 methods will not necessarily give the same result.

-These methods, in contrast to other methods that usually test only the cushioning foam, are designed to evaluate foam-in-place cushioning materials in a manner in which the foam-in-place packaging material is used.
+The two vibration integrity methods, in contrast to other methods that usually test only the cushioning foam, are designed to evaluate foam-in-place cushioning materials in a manner in which the foam-in-place packaging material is used.
 In particular, the method includes simultaneous use of a plastic film, the foam, and the box usually used in this method of packaging.